pingcap/docs/tiup/tiup-component-dm-list.md

 ## Output

-The output of the command is a table containing the following fields:
+A table consisting of the following fields:

-- Name: the cluster name
+- `Name`: the cluster name.
-- User: the user who deployed the cluster
+- `User`: the user who deployed the cluster.
-- Version: the cluster version
+- `Version`: the cluster version.
-- Path: the path of the cluster deployment data on the central control machine
+- `Path`: the path of the cluster deployment data on the central control machine.
-- PrivateKey: the path of the private key to the cluster
+- `PrivateKey`: the path of the private key to the cluster.